Alaska oil project approval adds yet another climate concern - Local News 8

 Yet global demand for crude is expected to continue rising, according to industry analysts and the U.S. Energy Information Administration.

-Instead of targeting domestic supplies of those fuels — including projects like Willow — energy expert Jim Krane said policymakers need to focus on reducing demand.
+Instead of targeting domestic supplies of those fuels — including projects like Willow — energy expert Jim Krane said policymakers should focus on reducing demand.

-“If you target supply in the U.S. without any kind of measures to bring demand down, refiners are just going to pull their oil from overseas,” he said.
+“If you target supply in the U.S. without any kind of measures to bring demand down, refiners are just going to pull their oil from overseas,” said Krane, of Rice University’s Baker Institute for Public Policy.

-Targeting supplies also could have broader economic effects since the cost of transportation is one of the drivers of inflation, Krane added.
+Targeting supplies also could have broader economic effects since transportation costs help drive inflation, Krane added.

 Electric vehicles offer a potential substitute for gasoline-powered cars and trucks, but so far they’ve barely dented fossil fuel demand.
 By 2030, EV is expected to displace 2.7 million barrels of oil a day, according to new findings from Enverus Intelligence Research, a data analysis firm focused on the energy industry.